leangjia/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

   this allows you to fly past an object, keeping it centered in the view, even as you fly away from it.

-Click :kbd:`LMB` or press :kbd:`Spacebar` to keep the current view and exit fly mode.
+Click :kbd:`LMB` or press :kbd:`Spacebar` to keep the current view and exit fly navigation.
 In case you want to go back from where you started, press :kbd:`Esc` or :kbd:`RMB`.